-S&P 500 hits new intraday high in Fed-fueled rally
+S&P 500 soars to record high as investors expect interest rate cut

 In Asian markets on Thursday, China's Shanghai Composite Index gained 2.4 percent, Hong Kong's Hang Seng rose 1.2 percent and Japan's Nikkei jumped 0.6 percent.

-In Europe, London's FTSE added 0.7 percent, Germany's DAX was up 0.9 percent and France's CAC was higher by 0.8 percent.
+Europe markets finished the day higher.
+London's FTSE added 0.3 percent, Germany's DAX was up 0.4 percent and France's CAC was higher by 0.3 percent.